dshivnit/cyber-security-course/cyber-security-course/0.0 Cyber, Technology and More/Terminologies.md

 	- Forty-two is the ASCII code for the symbol * also known as the asterisk.
 This symbol is often thought to translate to anything or everything.
 In this instance, 42 = **everything, the meaning of life**.

 *Rationalise/organise these ...*
+- LOLBin - Living Off the Land Binary
+	- Binaries of a non-malicious nature, local to the operating system, that have been utilised and exploited by cyber criminals and crime groups to camouflage their malicious activity.
+(SecurityHQ.com)
 - CERT NZ (Computer Emergency Response Team)
 - PIP - Preferred Installer Program (heck I thought this was the Python installer program..)
 - IDE - Integrated Development Environment